diracdyson/Personal-Website/README.md

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/brandonlee-santos/)

 Welcome!
 This is my Data Science/ Financial Engineering portfolio.
-Check out my GitHub.
+My GitHub contains a lot of other stuff.

-About me: As a recent graduate from Stony Brook University with a double major in Applied Mathematics and Statistics and Physics I am seeking employment as a Quantitative Researcher/ Risk Analyst or Data Scientist/ Analyst; I have completed various projects in Quantum Computing, Machine Learning and Quantitative Finance either through university, the Institute of Advanced Computational Science at Stony Brook University or independently
+About me: As a recent graduate from Stony Brook University with a double major in Applied Mathematics and Statistics and Physics I am seeking employment as a Quantitative Researcher/ Risk Analyst or Data Scientist/ Analyst; I have completed various projects in Quantum Computing, Machine Learning and Quantitative Finance either through university, the Institute of Advanced Computational Science at Stony Brook University or independently.
+My strong suit lies in pure data science, which is more or less statistical model development to solve financial business problems, although
+I am also a researcher at heart and love building 'my own' object oriented models

 My current 'tech stack' in Python is the following: